2001-Wed Dec 07 01:53:45 MST 2016

 Most of the typical in-the-wild feline sounds—like hissing, spitting, growling, and that hair-raising high-pitched screaming thing cats do when they’re fighting and mating—are self-explanatory: They’re angry, scared, or hoping to impress.
 But the plain-old “meow” can seem confusing to us humans.

-Behaviorists say that cats meow at humans because they want something and, most important, because meowing gets results.
+cats meow at humans because they want something and, most important, because meowing gets results.

 And that’s undeniably true.
 Meowing works.
 But why?